-Accounts and contract receivables are comprised of amounts owed Streamline Health for licensed software, professional services, including maintenance services and application-hosting activities and are net of an allowance for doubtful accounts of \$200,000 at January 31, 2007 and January 31, 2006, respectively.
+Accounts and contract receivables are comprised of amounts owed Streamline Health for licensed software, professional services, including maintenance services and application-hosting activities and are net of an allowance for doubtful accounts of \$100,000 at January 31, 2008 and \$200,000 at January 31, 2007.
 Contracts with individual customers and resellers determine when receivables are due.
 In determining the allowance for doubtful accounts, each unpaid receivable is reviewed quarterly with the appropriate Streamline Health Client Manager to determine the payment status based upon the most currently available information as to the status of the receivables, the customer comments, if any, and the status of any open or unresolved issues with the customer preventing the payment thereof.
 Corrective action, if necessary, is taken by Streamline Health to resolve open issues related to unpaid receivables.
 During these quarterly reviews, Streamline Health determines the required allowances for doubtful accounts for estimated losses resulting from the unwillingness or inability of its customers or resellers to make required payments.